romanrostislavovich/ngx-translate-lint/README.md

           The path to languages folder
           Possible Values: <relative path|absolute path>
           (default: "./src/assets/i18n/*.json")
-  -v,  --views [enum]
+  -kv,  --keysOnViews [enum]
           Described how to handle the error of missing keys on view Possible Values: <disable|warning|error>
           (default: "error")
-  -z,  --zombies [enum]
+  -zk,  --zombieKeys [enum]
-          Described how to handle the error of zombies keys Possible Values: <disable|warning|error>
+          Described how to handle the error of zombies keys.
+            Zombie keys are keys that doesn't exist on any languages file but exist on project, or exist languages but doesn't exist on project Possible Values: <disable|warning|error>
           (default: "warning")
+  -ek, --emptyKeys [enum]
+          Described how to handle empty value on translate keys.
+            Empty keys are keys that doesn't have any value on languages files Possible Values: <disable|warning|error>
+           (default: "warning")
   -i,  --ignore [glob]
           Ignore projects and languages files
           Possible Values: <relative path|absolute path>
+  --maxWarning [glob]
+          Max count of warnings in all files.
+If this value more that count of warnings, then an error is return Possible Values: <number>
+           (default: "0")
-  -m,  --misprint [enum]
+  -mk,  --misprintKeys [enum]
           Try to find matches with misprint keys on views and languages keys.
+CCan be longer process!!
           Possible Values: <disable|warning|error>
+           (default: "disable")
+  -ds,  --deepSearch [enum]
+          Add each translate key to global regexp end try to find them on project.
+Can be longer process!!
+          Possible Values: <disable|enable>
+           (default: "disable")
   -mc, --misprintCoefficient [number]
           Coefficient for misprint option can be from 0 to 1.0.
           (default: "0.9")
   -c, --config [path]
           Path to the config file.
-  --maxWarning [number]
-           Max count of warnings in all files.
-If this value more that count of warnings, then an error is return Possible Values: <number>
-           (default: "0")
+ -fz, --fixZombiesKeys [boolean]
+          Auto fix zombies keys on languages files (default: "false")

+  -V, --version   output the version number
   -h, --help      output usage information

 Examples: